-As a fourth grade teacher with almost two decades of elementary experience, and a NSCA-Certified Personal Trainer, I believe when teachers incorporate positive sustained strategies to increase daily activity, mindfulness, and thoughtful food choices, together everyone achieves more.
+As a fourth grade teacher with two decades of elementary experience, and a NSCA-Certified Personal Trainer, I believe when teachers incorporate positive sustained strategies to increase daily activity, mindfulness, and thoughtful food choices, together everyone achieves more.
 While playing volleyball at Penn State, I was fortunate to work with top-notch trainers, a sports psychologist, and a sports nutritionist who all stressed the importance of daily physical activity, mind body connection strategies, and making healthy food choices as part of a daily lifestyle to be happy and successful.

 After my dad’s triple heart bypass surgery seven years ago, I knew it was vital to show him and others how easy it is to lead a healthier life.
 While competing on seasons six and seven of NBC’s American Ninja Warrior as the “EduNinja” it reinforced my commitment to empowering teachers, students, and their families to pursue their goals of becoming healthier.